 The Huffler 56 has been developed from the successful Huffler 35 and 40 which were introduced at the London International Boat Show in 1993

-A steel motor sailer with a shallow draft of just over a metre, with the keel lifted, and beam of 4 metres, the Huffler 56 is ideal to cruise the waters of Britain and Ireland including some of the rivers and canals.
+A steel motor sailer with a shallow draft of just over a metre, with the keel lifted, and a beam of 4 metres, the Huffler 56 is ideal to cruise the waters of Britain and Ireland including some of the rivers and canals.
 Further afield to mainland Europe, inland and at sea: the Huffler is ideal

 Yet she is fully seaworthy, to category A of the E.C.
 Recreational Craft Directive and can venture much further afield.